FAQs About Online RN to BSN Programs

 Will My Employer Pay for My BSN?

-A number of hospitals and health care systems provide tuition reimbursement for nurses as part of their standard employee benefit package.
+A number of hospitals and healthcare systems provide tuition reimbursement for nurses as part of their standard employee benefit package.
 Sometimes it is also offered as an incentive for ADN and diploma-prepared nurses to further their education.
 Check with your employer, however, as these programs are not standard in every workplace.

 If you are changing jobs and considering a BSN, be sure to ask potential employers whether tuition reimbursement is an option.
 Many hospitals competing for the best nurses are now including this benefit in their recruiting package, along with signing bonuses and other perks.